apify/apify-docs/content/academy/dynamic_pages_and_spas/js_rendering_and_dynamic_pages.md

 ---
 title: JS Rendering and Dynamic Pages
-description: Learn about dynamic pagees and dynamic content.
-What are they?
+description: Learn about dynamic pages and dynamic content.
 How can we find out if a page is dynamic?
-How do we scrape dynamic content?
+How do we programmatically scrape dynamic content?
 menuWeight: 2
 paths:
     - dynamic-pages-and-spas/js-rendering-and-dynamic-pages